 - (a) An Optional Retirement Program is provided for faculty members including the following provisions: - (1) Faculty members who are in the collective bargaining unit and otherwise eligible for membership in the Florida Retirement System. - (2) Any faculty member whose Optional Retirement Program eligibility results from initial employment will be enrolled as a member of the Optional Retirement Program.
-If the faculty member does not execute an annuity contract with an Optional Retirement Program approved provider and notify the Division of Retirement in writing within 90 days, the faculty member will be enrolled as a member of the Florida Retirement System. - (3) No accrued service credit or vested retirement benefits will be lost if a faculty member participates in the Optional Retirement Program; - (4) Benefits under the Optional Retirement Program shall be fully and immediately vested in the participating faculty members; - (5) The employer shall contribute to the Optional Retirement Program, on behalf of each faculty member participating in the program, a percentage amount of the faculty member's gross compensation, determined by the Legislature, less any reasonable and necessary amount, as determined by the Legislature, which shall be provided to the Division of Retirement for administering the program and for any other mandated purposes; and - (6) A participating faculty member may contribute to the Optional Retirement Program, by salary reduction or deduction, a percentage amount of the faculty member's gross compensation not to exceed the percentage amount contributed by the employer to the Optional Retirement Program on behalf of the faculty member, but in no case may such contribution exceed federal limitations - (b) The parties agree to inform eligible faculty members regarding the existence and impact of the Optional Retirement Program upon their retirement benefits. - (c) If the UFF is concerned with the performance of any aspect of the Optional Retirement Program, whether administered by the Board or another state agency, the UFF has a right to consult with the Board regarding such concern.
-As a result of such consultation, the parties may agree to an approach to address the concern if it lies outside the Board's statutory authority.
+If the faculty member does not execute an annuity contract with an Optional Retirement Program approved provider and notify the Division of Retirement in writing within 90 days, the faculty member will be enrolled as a member of the Florida Retirement System. - (3) No accrued service credit or vested retirement benefits will be lost if a faculty member participates in the Optional Retirement Program; - (4) Benefits under the Optional Retirement Program shall be fully and immediately vested in the participating faculty members; - (5) The employer shall contribute to the Optional Retirement Program, on behalf of each faculty member participating in the program, a percentage amount of the faculty member's gross compensation, determined by the Legislature, less any reasonable and necessary amount, as determined by the Legislature, which shall be provided to the Division of Retirement for administering the program and for any other mandated purposes; and - (6) A participating faculty member may contribute to the Optional Retirement Program, by salary reduction or deduction, a percentage amount of the faculty member's gross compensation not to exceed the percentage amount contributed by the employer to the Optional Retirement Program on behalf of the faculty member, but in no case may such contribution exceed federal limitations.